tsduck/tsduck-test/README.md

 | 050  | SCTE 18 (Emergency Alert System) signalization
 | 051  | Analyze and convert EIT's from an ATSC live stream
 | 052  | Analyze and convert the RRT from an ATSC live stream
-| 053  | NorDig private descriptors
+| 053  | SI analysis and conversions: NorDig private descriptors
 | 054  | `timeshift` plugin
-| 055  | BskyB private descriptors
+| 055  | SI analysis and conversions: BskyB private descriptors
 | 056  | `nit` plugin with option `--build-service-list-descriptors`
 | 057  | `hls` input plugin
 | 058  | `--append` option in `file` output plugin